 Experimental Film Society (EFS)

 Experimental Film Society (EFS) is an independent, not-for-profit entity specialising in experimental, independent and no/low budget filmmaking.
 It was founded by Rouzbeh Rashidi in 2000 in Tehran, Iran.
 Its aim is to produce and promote films by its members.
 Experimental Film Society unites works by a group of filmmakers, scattered across the globe, whose films are distinguished by an uncompromising, no-budget devotion to personal, experimental cinema.
 It is currently based in Dublin, Ireland.
 Since 2011, it has had over 60 screenings and other events around the world.

-Along with Rouzbeh Rashidi and Dean Kavanagh, Le Cain is a member of the Cinema Cyanide noise group, a side project of the EFS.
+Along with Rouzbeh Rashidi and Dean Kavanagh, Le Cain was a founding member of the Cinema Cyanide noise group, a side project of the EFS.
 Their recordings can be heard here.
 Le Cain has made collaborative films with Rashidi and Kavanagh, and Operation Rewrite is a collaborative project between Le Cain and fellow EFS member Esperanza Collado.
 He has also been extensively involved in programming and promoting EFS screenings, events and residencies.

 EFS’s current membership consists of: